 Advanced Open Water Diver Course

-After you have earned your Open Water certification, you may want to expand your skills to do some more advanced dives.
-We offer a number of advanced courses starting with Advanced Open Water Diver all the way to Dive-master Certification:
+After you have earned your Open Water certification, you may want to expand your skills to do something more advanced.
+Divepoint offers a number of advanced courses starting with Advanced Open Water Diver all the way to Dive-master Certification!

 Each Adventure Dive in the Advanced Open Water Diver course may also be credited toward the first dive of the corresponding Specialty Diver course.